-The Board of Directors, who are elected by the membership to guide the organization, have fully endorsed this recommendation and feel it is in the best interest of the organization moving forward.
+The Board of Directors, who are elected by the membership to guide the organization, endorse and make this recommendation to the membership.
+They feel it is in the best interest of the organization moving forward.
 They encourage all member schools to support the recommendation and look for ways to become involved in supporting the continued growth and evolution of BC School Sports.